Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <p><em>Figure 6: Logical schema of the 3dSceneServiceInfo document</em></p>
 </div>

-<p>This file is not generated by the authoring tools and is not part of a spk package file.
+<p>This file is not generated by the authoring tools and is not part of a slpk package file.
 It is generated solely by the Scene Server for each service instance.
 Its description is contained here only for reference.</p>